giulae/best-repo-ever/README.md

 # best-repo-ever
-kjameson-ltm:best-repo-ever kjameson git status
-On branch myfeaturebranch
+kjameson-ltm:best-repo-ever kjaiycl, myfeaturebranch
-Changes not staged for commit:
+Changes not stagekhf,hxc
-      (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+      (use "git add <file>..." to update what will be committed) (use "git chec,jfuly,tfkuand/or "git commit -a")
-   modified: README.md
-no changes added to commit (use "git add" and/or "git commit -a")

 hgkg